Talent Manager Sued for Providing Access to Film and TV Script Summaries

 The defendant in the lawsuit is Adam Seid, who is alleged to have signed up for this service.
 Seid is now charged with giving others access to the plaintiff's website, which Breakdown Services characterizes as an attempt to set up a competing business.

-Seid appears to be a talent manager in Hollywood.
-He couldn't be reached for comment.
+Seid appears to have been a talent manager in Hollywood.

 The company says that he has been giving actors, actresses and other individual an account number and password to access the Breakdown website.

-To prevent the possibility that someone could use the service to describe what casting opportunities are out there in the entertainment industry, Breakdown Services is now going to court against Seid.
+To prevent the possibility that someone could use the service to describe what casting opportunities are out there in the entertainment industry, Breakdown Services is now going to court.

 According to the lawsuit, Seid entered into a written agreement in October, 2009.
 For monthly payments, Seid would get access to the script summaries.
 He allegedly also agreed to not copy what he saw or use it to compete against the company.